h0rban/minesweeper-online-solver/README.md

 # MineSweeperOnlineSolver
-[Minesweeper Online](http://minesweeperonline.com/) Solver with Selenium and Python
+[Minesweeper Online](http://minesweeperonline.com/) Solver with Selenium and Python Solver strategy is a generalized version of this [guide](http://www.minesweeper.info/wiki/Strategy)

 ### How to run
 - Modify 'DRIVER_PATH' to match the location of your webdriver in Info.py.
 I am using chromium that I downloaded from the link saved in Info.py as DRIVER_LINK.